chaimol/KK4D/README.md

 2. Install jcvi by pip , not require conda.
 #### 2022.4.22 update the Version to 0.04
 1. from this version, can be use -c setting the config.ini path or Or directly enter the parameters.
+#### 2023.9.14 update the version to 0.05
+1.Repair the order of sorting chromosomes or scaffolds, now automatically obtaining the longest sequence.